roger-that-dev/obligation-cordapp/README.md

 # IOU CorDapp Version 2

-This repo contains an updated version of the original IOU Cordapp.
+This repo contains an updated version of the original IOU CorDapp.
 The following features have been added:

-* The code has been rebased to Corda M10.1
+* The code has been rebased to Corda M11
 * Nodes can self issue cash
 * Nodes can transfer IOUs to other nodes (this is a demonstration of a 3 Party flow)
 * Node's can fully or partially settle IOUs with the self issued cash (Either GBP, USD, or CHF)